 Pro Vice-Chancellor, College of Physical Sciences & Engineering

-Professor Karen Holford is Pro Vice-Chancellor, College of Physical Sciences & Engineering and is responsible for the overall management and leadership of the College.
+Professor Rudolf Allemann is Pro Vice-Chancellor, College of Physical Sciences & Engineering and is responsible for the overall management and leadership of the College.

-Professor Holford plays a key role in setting the strategy and direction of the College and in promoting the development of learning and teaching and research excellence.
-As Pro Vice-Chancellor, Professor Holford is also a member of the University Executive Board.
+Professor Allemann plays a key role in setting the strategy and direction of the College and in promoting the development of learning and teaching and research excellence.
+As Pro Vice-Chancellor, Professor Allemann is also a member of the University Executive Board.